 The family went to Fajardo's Beach Resort in Barangay Pag-asa Bagac, Bataan.
 The road going to the resort is a narrow residential street that is just full of people loitering around.
 I felt so heavy.
 I'm the type of person , who can't find bliss in so much crowd.
 It already irritated me.
 When we reached the resort, I haven't seen the rooms and its entirety yet but my hunch was right, it's almost a "general admission" kind of beach resort.
 Entrance fee is Php50, which explains the endless arrival of guests.
 I don't belong to Class A or B of the society but when it comes to going on a vacation, I'd really pay to relax.
 Thanks to my husband who has not brought me to places that could irk me to write negative things here.
 Hehe.
 Okay, so what did I find out?

-Water supply in the bathrooms --- POOR.
+Water supply in the bathrooms - poor.
 I was at the actual scene.
 I turned on the faucet and no water came out.
 I wanted to scream but since I did not want to spoil the family's giggly disposition, I kept mum about it.
-Or made a poker-faced statement,"ay, walang water."
+I just quietly uttered,"ay, walang water."

 We went to White Sand Beach Resort in Salaman, Bagac, Bataan.
 It doesn't have a 5-star hotel by the beach but the rooms are a lot better than Fajardo's.
 According to its owner Louise Black (whom I met the next morning, a lovely lady in her 60s), her resort is "semi-private".
 I must agree.
 It's like from the movies where the celebrity runs away from the press people and hides in a farflung beach resort in the province.
-Boom --- enter White Sand Beach Resort.
+Boom - enter White Sand Beach Resort.
 The sand's not dark like what Fajardo's has.
 The resort's name is White Sand but the actual sand's light brown.
-Hehe.
+Hihi.
 Not bad at all.
-The room's really comfortable that LB slept in one position!
+The room's really comfortable that my darling daughter, Sophia slept in one position!
 The view in the morning was breathtaking.
 Our room was at the beachfront and I could appreciate all the glory God had showered that morning.

 In case you want to spend a day away from the city, here: